Want greater public speaking presence? Here's how to have a conversation with audiences and get them to like you.

 These days, experts and everyday people alike chat with us via Zoom meetings, webinars, podcasts, and FaceTime.
 We even see them fumbling to press the right button to get things started . . . why, they’re just like us!

 Want you and your team to excel in virtual meetings?
 Of course you do!
-Get my manual for speaking virtually, The Online Meetings Handbook.
+Get my manual for boosting your online speaking skills and presence, Speaking Virtually.

 The result is that more than ever we expect speakers to be conversational, even about important issues.
 Watch a video of John F. Kennedy’s inaugural speech from 1961 and compare it with a speech on the same occasion by any of our recent presidents.
 You may be struck by how far we’ve come toward conversational public speaking, even in highly formal settings.
 To connect with listeners—no matter your topic or profile—you must strike a balance between professionalism and having a conversation with those listening.